fotobank/strauss/README.md

 Strauss will read the Mozart configuration from your `composer.json` to enable a seamless migration.

-## Changes before v1.0

-* Comprehensive attribution of code forked from Mozart – changes have been drastic and `git blame` is now useless, so I intend to add more attributions
-* More consistent naming.
-Are we prefixing or are we renaming?
-* Further unit tests, particularly file-system related
-* Regex patterns in config need to be validated

-## Changes before v2.0

-The correct approach to this problem is probably via [PHP-Parser](https://github.com/nikic/PHP-Parser/).
-At least all the tests will be useful.

 ## Acknowledgements

-[Coen Jacobs](https://github.com/coenjacobs/) and all the [contributors to Mozart](https://github.com/coenjacobs/mozart/graphs/contributors), particularly those who wrote nice issues.
+[Coen Jacobs](https://github.com/coenjacobs/), [Brian Henry](https://github.com/BrianHenryIE/strauss) and all the [contributors to Mozart](https://github.com/coenjacobs/mozart/graphs/contributors), particularly those who wrote nice issues.